mbaumer/us_hep_funding/docs/_states/OR.md

 <a name="OR-03"></a>
 [Back to top](#top)
 ## OR-03 -- Rep. Earl Blumenauer (D)
+### Committees
+Earl Blumenauer is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016